What actually. What we’ve seen in real deployments

 we’ve found the decision is not always that straightforward.

-At SUNCOMM we’ve tested both Wi-Fi 6 and Wi-Fi 7 in 5G router scenarios.
+As a professional 5G router company, SUNCOMM has tested both Wi-Fi 6 and Wi-Fi 7 in 5G router scenarios.
 Homes, small offices and multi-user environments.

 What follows is not a spec comparison.
 What actually matters when these technologies meet a 5G connection.